Victoria Research Web

 London Residence Halls

-For short stays at peak travel times, university halls of residence are hard to beat on price; a number of British universities rent out dormitory rooms to students and budget travelers during summer and Easter vacations for £35 or less (sometimes a lot less) a night, and some offer weekly rates.
+For short stays at peak travel times, university halls of residence are hard to beat on price; a number of British universities rent out dormitory rooms to students and budget travelers during summer and Easter vacations, and some offer weekly rates.
 School terms end and start later in Britain than in the U.S., for example, so these kinds of rooms aren't usually available until the last week of June at the earliest, and then through to about mid-September; Easter vacation (like "spring break" only longer) typically runs from the last week in March to the last week in April.
-The easiest way to check for these is to look up the website of the university in question and seek out a link to its "accommodation office."
+If you can travel during the Christmas/New Year's season, taking advantage of off-peak winter air fares, you can often also find a residence hall room available from about December 15 through the first week or so of January, though of course you'll need to be careful to find out when the archives or libraries you want to visit will be open over the holidays.
+The easiest way to check for student rooms is to look up the website of the university in question and seek out a link to its "accommodation office."
 An outfit called STA Travel also hosts a search engine for student lodgings around Britain; though oriented toward longterm student residence, it features notices of use to researchers looking for places to stay, especially on long trips.

 The East End offers some especially good deals.
-Queen Mary's College in Mile End, about 20 minutes from Central London, features excellent weekly rates for en suite or self-catered single rooms.
-In Hackney and Bethanl Green, respectively, rooms at Sir John Cass Hall and Claredale House (re-opening 2010) can be had for as little as £18 a night, an appealing tariff even when you consider the cost of travel to Central London.
+In Hackney and Bethnal Green, respectively, rooms at Sir John Cass Hall and Claredale House can be had for a weekly tariff that is appealing even when you consider the cost of travel to Central London.

-The University of London site has a very useful halls of residence database that tells you when various halls (not just those for UL) have rooms available and how to contact them.
+The University of London site has a very useful guide to halls of residence.
 The "intercollegiate halls" listed there are all in Bloomsbury, which is particularly handy for working at the British Library in St Pancras.

 Remember that with the cheapest student housing the conditions tend to be spartan: although many of these are newly built, some are aging dormitory rooms, which often means no lifts (try to get a room as close to the ground floor as possible), no air-conditioning, no phone or basin in the room, some noise, and dragging yourself down a hallway to use the busy communal bathroom every morning.
 (Tip for Yanks: bring your own washcloth.)
 On the other hand, more expensive small hotels and B&Bs may offer only marginally better amenities, if any, while charging you two or even three times as much.
 In any case, don't worry about feeling self-conscious if you're too old to pass for a student--of a summer you'll see plenty of other older folk in these affordable places.